stargazermi/spiffit/streamlit/spiffit-ai-calculator/CROSS_WORKSPACE_AUTH_SETUP.md

 **The deployment script will:**
 1. Git pull latest changes in Databricks
-2. Restart the app with new environment variable
+2. Restart the app with new environment variables (HOST + TOKEN)
-3. Voice Activations Genie will now use the alternate token!
+3. Voice Activations Genie will now connect to the alternate workspace!

 ---